Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Ingestion.md

 ## Check readiness and originals

-The form checks the input, schedule, destination, chunk settings, and AI capabilities before saving. **Open AI settings** takes you to the relevant configuration; **Check again** refreshes readiness after a change.
-Chunk preparation still needs the AI engine when indexing is disabled.
-To run without that engine, turn off **Prepare for knowledge search** and use OCR alone.
+Follow any setup messages before saving.
+Use **Open AI settings** to configure the engine and **Check again** to refresh its status.
+To run OCR without the engine, turn off **Prepare for knowledge search**.

-For folder, S3, and network inputs, review the source's processing mode. **Delete the file** removes originals after successful delivery; tracked mode retains originals and processes changed versions.
-Choose a separate output location when originals must remain unchanged.
+Choose what happens to originals under [Sources → After processing](./Sources.md#decide-what-happens-to-originals).

 Folder-processing setup uses the selected folder as its input.
 When delivering from a processing folder to a RAG database, originals are retained.
 See [Processing folders](./Processing-Folders.md).